latent-to/developer-docs/docs/concepts/commit-reveal.md

 - **Concealment period** protects weights during the tempo
 - **Epoch calculation** uses revealed weights at block 1100, 1200, etc.

-## Configuring commit reveal
+## Migrating to Commit Reveal

+### Validators and Miners

+After a subnet owner enables commit reveal, validators and miners don't need to change anything.
+Validators continue calling [`set_weights`](pathname:///python-api/html/autoapi/bittensor/core/extrinsics/set_weights/index.html) as before.
+All encryption, time-locking, and revealing happens automatically at the chain level.

+### Subnet Owners

-As a subnet owner, you can enable and configure commit reveal using two hyperparameters:
+As a subnet owner, you must enable and configure commit reveal using two hyperparameters:

 ### Hyperparameters